When it comes time for your next ski vacation, your ski packing list is an essential part of a successful trip.

 It is well worth doing a run-through of the items you pack, too.
 Before you leave, try on everything as though you were getting ready to ski – this will tell you whether everything still fits and is in working order so that you aren’t left with scratched goggles or missing mittens at the crucial moment.

 When sorting out your child’s bag, be sure to pack extras of everything; there is nothing worse than getting wet thermals and then having to go without.
-By giving them their bag to take care of, it not only makes it easier to keep track of their clothes and equipment, but it also gives them something to look after and helps build the excitement for the trip with their responsibilities.
+By giving them their own bag to take care of, it not only makes it easier to keep track of their clothes and equipment, but it also gives them something to look after and helps build the excitement for the trip with their own responsibilities.

 Make sure to keep tickets, passports, and documents all together in a safe place.
 By keeping this information handy, you will save time at the airport and check-in.
 It also puts a stop to those last-minute panics when you think all the essential papers have been left behind, so your family ski holiday departure will be as chilled as the slopes.